Buck Williams: High school and college career

-Williams attended Rocky Mount High School (then called Rocky Mount Senior High) in Rocky Mount before going off to play collegiately at the University of Maryland.
-Williams had immediate success at Maryland, capturing the ACC Rookie of the Year Award in 1979.
-He led the ACC in rebounding twice (1979 and 1981), while averaging 15.5 points per game in his sophomore and junior years.
+Williams attended Rocky Mount High School (then called Rocky Mount Senior High) in Rocky Mount, North Carolina before going off to play collegiately at the University of Maryland.
+While at Rocky Mount, he helped lead the basketball team to the 1978 North Carolina 4A state title and was also named MVP of the state championship game.

+He had immediate success in college at Maryland, capturing the ACC Rookie of the Year Award in 1979.
+Williams led the ACC in rebounding twice (1979 and 1981), while averaging 15.5 points per game in his sophomore and junior years.
 He earned All-ACC honors in 1980 and 1981.
 National recognition of his performances came when he was selected to the 1980 USA Olympic basketball team, alongside such players as later two-time NBA champions Isiah Thomas and Mark Aguirre; he, however, never got to represent the national colors in Moscow due to the United States’ boycott.

+In 2001, he became a member of the University of Maryland's Athletic Hall of Fame.
 In 2002, Williams was one of eight former Maryland players to be named to the ACC 50th Anniversary men's basketball team.
-In 2001, he became a member of the University of Maryland's Athletic Hall of Fame.